Find Grad Schools

 187 Yearly Graduations

 Southern New Hampshire University tops the list of the most popular school in the U.S. for public relations majors who are seeking their master's degree.
 Roughly 134,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $15,000 per year, while in-state graduate students, on average, pay $18,900 per year.
-The public relations program at Southern New Hampshire University awarded 187 master's degrees during the 2020-2021 school year.
-Around 35% of these students were from an underrepresented racial-ethnic group, and 84% were women.
+During the most recent year for which we have data, 187 people received their master's degree in public relations from SNHU.
+Of these students, 80% were women and 38% were members of underrepresented racial-ethnic groups.

 #2